cboulanger/bibliograph/doc/dev/index.md

 To restart the application and continous compilation without resetting the backend data, run `pnpm run dev`.

-> Sometimes, and for unknown reasons, changed backend code isn't properly synchronized and the Apache/PHP server still executes a previous version of the code.
+> In rare cases, changed backend code isn't properly synchronized and the Apache/PHP server still executes a previous version of the code.
 If you feel that this happens, execute `pnpm run services:apache:restart`, which restarts Apache and will force it to use